kitconcept/volto-light-theme/README.md

 ## Credits & Acknowledgements 🙏

-This package is developed and maintained by the [kitconcept GmbH](https://kitconcept.com) ❤️.
+This package is developed and maintained by [kitconcept GmbH](https://kitconcept.com) ❤️.